 I’ve been teetotal for over a year now and it can be a bit of a bummer to go out to a nice restaurant and be offered water, juice or lemonade.
 Or worse still, J20.
 The soda flight at etch. by contrast is exquisite.
 Lovely complex, grown-up tasting concoctions to compliment the food.
 There were some really unusual drinks in the mix.
 They all tasted great.
 I loved the quirky names too.
 The reformed sober me would never offer to take the barman home but we very much enjoyed his creations and he’d always be welcome round ours.
 You can feel like a bit of a bore when you’re a non drinker (or DES or pregnant), so hats off to etch. for their perfect soda flight, which was just as compelling as the food.

-This really is a must experience for anyone who enjoys fine dining.
+etch. really is a must experience for anyone who enjoys fine dining.
 There wasn’t a single dish on the menu that I was indifferent or meh about.
 Every dish was visually stunning, every description was perfect, every mouthful a pleasure.
 I wish I’d had room to squeeze in the chocolates with coffee but I just couldn’t.
-Little touches like offering to pop the chocolates in a bag to take home; folding our napkins and placing them on the back of the chair when we went to the bathroom; checking in with me about the awkward parking situation; taking time to talk to us about the other half’s dietary requirements before we came to dine; chatting to us as we moved through the menu, we really appreciated all the little gestures.
+We really appreciated all of the little touches: offering to pop the chocolates in a bag to take home; folding our napkins and placing them on the back of the chair when we went to the bathroom; checking in with me about the awkward parking situation; taking time to talk to us about the other half’s dietary requirements before we came to dine; chatting to us as we moved through the menu.

 The staff are incredible.
 Slick, knowledgable, warm; the perfect balance of attentive and unassuming.
 We had such a relaxed evening and felt thoroughly spoilt.
 Just perfect.
 A masterclass in hospitality.